HarshitSingh45/ClockRelated_WebApp/README.md

 # StopWatch

 In this project, I've designed a website to display digital stopwatch.
 StopWatch contains all necessary feature which it requires.
-This project is made up only 3 languages (HTML, CSS, Vanilla JavaScript)
+This project is made up only 3 languages (HTML, CSS, Vanilla JavaScript).
+You can view this webpage on https://harshitsingh45.github.io/ClockRelated_WebApp/

 ## Features